Federal Falls walk

 - Please note

 - Because of the altitude, the weather can change quite quickly.
 You should always check the weather forecast before setting out for a walk.
-It's advisable to bring a jumper with you, and in winter always bring a raincoat and warm clothing.

 - The walk starts and finishes at Federal Falls campground